reliv/zf2-elfinder/README.md

 #### TinyMce
-To add ElFinder to TinyMce copy the 'public/tinymce/plugins/elfinder' to you TinyMce instance plugins folder.
+To add ElFinder to TinyMce copy the 'public/tinymce/plugins/elfinder' to your TinyMce instance plugins folder.

 Register the plugin with TinyMce.